 5. RESOURCE PROPERTIES AND DEFERRED EXPENDITURES

-The properties on which the Company's subsidiaries carry out exploration and development activities are located in Brazil.
-Details of the changes for the year ended December 31, 2013 and the three month period ended March 31, 2014, are as follows:
+The properties on which the Company's subsidiaries carry out exploration activities or hold an interest in an exploration project are located in Brazil and the USA.
+Details of the changes for the year ended December 31,